IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 #  IANA Considerations

-This document requires the following IANA actions:

 ## LinkType Registry {#linktype}

-IANA is requested to create a new Registry entitled: "The PCAP Registry", and within that Registry to create a table called: "PCAP LinkType List".
+IANA is requested to create a new registry entitled "The PCAP Registry".

-The LinkType Registry is a table of 16-bit numbers.
+IANA is also requested to create a subregistry entitled "PCAP LinkType List" under that registry.
+The LinkType registry is a table of 16-bit numbers.
+The policy allocation {{RFC8126}} for this subregistry is as follows:
-The Registry has three sections with different {{RFC8126}} rules:

-* values from 0 to 32767 are marked as Specification Required.
+* Values from 0 to 32767 must be allocated via Specification Required.

-* values from 32768 to 65000 are marked as First-Come First-Served.
+* Values from 32768 to 65000 are allocated following a First-Come First-Served policy.

-* values from 65001 to 65535 are marked as Private Use.
+* Values from 65001 to 65535 are reserved for Private Use.

 The Registry has four columns: the symbolic name (LINKTYPE_something), the integer value, a very short description, and the document/requestor reference.

-The Registry shall be populated as follows in the table below.
+The initila version of the registry is provided in the table below.
 In each case here, the reference should be to http://www.tcpdump.org/linktypes.html, which is not repeated each time.